DAMA: Your pathway to PR

 2. DAMA occupations are broad

-The Australian Government and local authorities negotiate DAMAs to address identified workforce shortages in a region, which means DAMAs cover additional occupations not on the skilled occupation lists of the Subclass 482 visa.
+The Australian Government and local authorities negotiate DAMAs to address identified workforce shortages in a region, which means DAMAs cover additional occupations that are not on skilled occupation lists.

 3. Lower entry requirements than standard migration programmes